Naughty Or Nice Web Challenge

 JWTHelper.sign({ username: user.username })

-On the first line of the function, we see the public key is added to the data object.
-Next, the sign function from the jsonwebtoken package called.
-Referring to the documentation, this has a function signature of jwt.sign(payload, secretOrPrivateKey, [options, callback]), and we are therefore returning a JWT token that has our username and public key as the data, signed by a private key known only to the server, using the RS256 algorithm.
-Seems fairly secure.
+, and we are therefore returning a JWT token that has our username and public key as the data, signed by a private key known only to the server, using the RS256

 JWT Verify:

-Next lets take a look at verify.
-Here we are given a token as the parameter and return the result of the verify function from the jsonwebtoken package.
-Again referencing the documentation, we see that jsonwebtoken’s verify function has the following function signature: jwt.verify(token, secretOrPublicKey, [options, callback]).
+.
 This lines up with what we would expect, as we see this function being passed our JWT token and the server’s public key.
-However, in our code base, we see the options parameter can verify a token that uses either RS256 or HS256.
+However, in our code base, we see the options

 1